sweettuse/utils/utils/ideas.md

 - [ ] grab seats from database and say hello in all languages
 - [x] create a keyboard reader
 - [ ] youtube to mp3: https://mp3converter.to
+- [ ] text doc of all things to say at WIT